sandroclark/Venezuelan-Intrusion/README.md

 ## EDA:

-FEATURE ENGINEERING:

-Performing EDA on our data set revealed a few things.
+Performing EDA on the data set revealed a few things.
 They are summarized by the graphs below:

 |Location of Users|Tweets per User|
 |:---:|:---:|